Skip to content

 Example 2: Trade Union deduction

 An employee must make a contribution of 1% of their hourly pay, plus R1.80.
-The minimum contribution is R9.13 and the maximum contribution is R16.73.
+Before the R1.80 is added, the minimum contribution is R9.13, and the maximum contribution is R16.73.

 An explanation of how to set up a template for a specific bargaining council / regulating authority can be found in the following sections: